 Both native and non-native species germinated from pig scats, while a smaller number and diversity of seedlings that only included non-native species germinated from deer scats.
 The most abundant seedlings in pig scats were from species that produce fruit containing numerous small seeds.
 The high number of small seeds in a given M. citrifolia, Ficus sp., or C. papaya fruit means that there are many opportunities for germination once a single fruit is encountered by a pig in the forest.
 M. citrifolia has an average of about 120, Ficus prolixa has about 190 and C. papaya has about 700 seeds per fruit (unpub. data).
 Both M. citrifolia and C. papaya are known to grow easily in disturbed or edge areas [38,39].
 Although C. papaya is not a native plant, it is naturalized and not considered invasive in the Marianas [34].
 It is common in Guam in previously disturbed areas and edges but not in deeper forests [30,34], indicating that it may be important for primary or secondary succession and forest regrowth in disturbed areas.
 This, coupled with the results of our seedling plots indicating that both C. papaya and M. citrifolia are browsed by deer, suggests that while deer can inhibit regrowth in disturbed areas, pigs may be one of the few vertebrate species that could move successional species into edges and gaps.

-Beyond ecology or status as native or non-native, traits of the plant species themselves turned out to be predictive of how they were affected by either deer or pigs.
+Plant traits may be useful for predicting how plant species were affected by either deer or pigs.
 As mentioned above, M. citrifolia, Ficus sp., and C. papaya all contain a large number of small seeds per fruit, contributing to the numbers we recorded germinating from pig scats.
 They are also fleshy-fruited and sweet or pungent when ripe, suggesting appeal to pigs when encountered in the forest.
 Evidence also points to small seed size being advantageous to dispersal [40].
-None of the seedling species that we planted had obvious physical defences such as thorns or spikes to deter herbivores.
-While species-specific studies have rarely been done on the chemical traits of species planted in our seedling plots, we assume that these characteristics contribute to their survival in the presence of deer.
-Studies on other species of deer suggest their selective browsing depends on chemical composition of different plants.
-For example, they tended to avoid plants with high amounts of tannic acid [41,42].
+In terms of traits providing defense from herbivory, none of the seedling species that we planted had obvious physical defences such as thorns or spikes.
+While species-specific studies have rarely been done on the chemical traits of species planted in our seedling plots, studies on other species of deer suggest their selective browsing depends on chemical composition of different plants.
+For example, deer tended to avoid plants with high amounts of tannic acid [41,42].
 We do not have chemical composition studies on the two species that were consistently avoided in seedling exclosures (O. oppositifolia and A. mariannensis).
 However, O. oppositifolia has a thick, milky sap like other Apocynaceae, and other members of the Aglaia genus are known to have high tannin content [43,44], potentially contributing to lower palatability by deer.
-M. citrifolia, P. serratifolia, C. papaya, and other species of Psychotria have documented medicinal uses [27,46-48], suggestive of potent chemical properties, but all were consumed by deer in our open seedling plots.
-This, rather than just origin or status as native, contributed to their susceptibility in Guam.
+M. citrifolia, P. serratifolia, C. papaya, and other species of Psychotria have documented medicinal uses [27,46-48], suggestive of potent chemical properties, but all were consumed by deer in our open seedling plots indicating that these chemical defenses might not provide adequate protection from deer herbivory.